SolaceProducts/solace-jms-spring-boot/README.md

 #### Updating your Application Properties

-Alternatively, configuration of the `JmsTemplate` can also be entirely done through the `application.properties` file.
+Alternatively, configuration of the `JmsTemplate` can also be entirely done through the `application.properties` file located in the `src/main/resources` folder.
 This is where users can control the Solace JMS API properties.
 Currently this project supports direct configuration of the following properties:

 ```
 solace.jms.host